brandond/esphome-tuya_pir/README.md

 The SB1 may send a reset command to the ESP8266 at any time.
 This is triggered by holding down the button inside the device as described in the user manual.
 The Tuya firmware responds by removing all WiFi and Tuya configuration, and rebooting into SmartConfig mode.
 Repeated messages are used to toggle the device between STA and AP mode for SmartConfig.
 The SB1 does not seem to care if you ack this or not; it expects the ESP8266 to reboot anyway.

-The `0x00 0x03` type code is used by all status messages and responses.
+The `0x03` command code is used by all status messages and responses.

 ```
 SB1 -> ESP8266: 55 AA 00 03 00 00 02